sbaildon/yemma/guides/quickstart.md

 ## Installation

-1. Install as a dependency in your app<br>
+1. Install Yemma as a dependency in your app<br>
     ```elixir
     # mix.exs
     defp deps do